 The season closed at Basunti on the 6th of December which then gave us the chance to concentrate on the gardens.
 First thing was to harvest the remaining crops from the monsoon planting.
-First to come out was the Turmeric, (Haldi) of which we collected about eight kilos of beautiful bright orange corms. […]
+First to come out was the Turmeric, (Haldi) of which we collected about eight kilos of beautiful bright orange corms.
+This […]

 As the monkeys have been behaving very strangely recently and the cattle staying close to the village, we assumed that a leopard must be around.
 Sure enough, Pali and Kaka arrived this morning and said that they had spotted leopard tracks near the Mango tree, next to the Shiva temple.
-We quickly finished […]
+We quickly finished breakfast […]

 On the same day that sixteen lovely ladies arrived to do yoga with Monica Voss at Basunti, a wedding invitation was delivered.
 It was the daughter of our government electricity man, who comes to read the meter and have a cup of tea, who was getting married.
-When I explained that we had […]
+When I explained that we had a […]

 A 5.3 kg Sol (Spotted Murrel) was hooked by our resident fishing guide Andy, in the gullies below Basunti.